anulaibar/he-2022/index.md

 We left a cooler in the hallway which connects to the car cigarette outlet - could be useful on your trip to Gothenburg perhaps.

 We also left frisbee discs and a screwdriver to adjust height of bike saddles.

+The washing machine has "i-DOS" meaning it doses detergent automatically.
+Refill with liquid detergent and make sure the "i-DOS" is lit on the display when starting a washing programme.

 ## Bikes and Vespa